-Deferments are only considered under extreme circumstances in which a physical illness or medical condition of the applicant or their immediate family member precludes the student from beginning classes at the start of the academic year.
+Deferments are only considered under extreme circumstances in which a physical illness or medical condition of the applicant or their immediate family member, or military service precludes the student from beginning classes at the start of the academic year.
 For the 2020-2021 academic year only, deferments may also be considered for an international student who is unable to obtain an F-1 visa due to the declaration of a global pandemic.
 If granted by the Dean, a student may defer their admission for one year only.

 To initiate the deferred admissions process, a student must:

 - Submit their deposit monies by the deposit deadline date designated in the matriculation agreement.

 - Submit a request for deferment in writing to the Program Director and/or College Dean a minimum of 60 days prior to the start of classes.
 For deferments requests related to physical illness, the request must be accompanied by a letter(s) from a physician(s) documenting the conditions that prevent the student from beginning their full time studies.